The Illusion of Performance: The Effect of Phantom Display Refresh Rates on User Expectations and Reaction Times: Discussion

 \section{Discussion}

 We conducted a study in which participants were presented with various narratives about display refresh rates while performing a reaction time task.
-Without the participants' knowledge, the refresh rates they were told differed from those used.
+Without the participants' knowledge, the refresh rates they were told differed from those used in reality.
 Although there were noteworthy variations in participants' anticipated ratings before and after the task, there was no significant distinction in reaction times between the stated and true refresh rates.
-In addition, objective reaction times did not differ between 60 and 240 \,Hz true refresh rate.
+In addition, objective reaction times did not differ between 60\,Hz and 240\,Hz true refresh rates.
+Although placebo effects can improve the user experience without providing a functional system, it is still being determined which factors study narratives must include to elicit placebo effects and for how long they are functional.
+This has severe implications in safety-critical scenarios, where users rely on improvements through interactive systems that may not contribute to safety.
+We discuss the impact of our results and the need to control for placebo effects in the following.